jodz4k/W-E-L-C-O-M-E/README.md

 To evolve into a full-stack developer.
 To contribute to open-source projects and the community.
 To become a brand representative.
+To master Scrum methodology and Software Project managment.

 ## 🙏 Thank you for visiting my profile!
 If you have any questions or suggestions, feel free to contact me.